ELECTRONICA-2501/ELECTRONICA-2501.github.io/README.md

 ### VLSI

+---

 ### 3D printed Augmented Reality Headset
-I helped spearhead the design, research, integration, testing, and troubleshooting for this project.
-We placed 4th out of 40 teams at the engineering hackathon...
+ I helped in spearheading the design, research, integration, testing and troubleshooting for this project.
+I led a team of software and electrical engineers to construct an AR headset capable of object detection for helping elderly in assisted driving.
+We placed 4th our of 40 teams for this engineering hackathon.
+(Thank you IIT & Grainger for this opportunity!)

 ![Finished AR Project](GitHubPageImages/ARFinished.jpg)

+---

 ### GradPath AI (Recommender System/Chatbot for classes)
-Developed an AI-driven recommendation system to provide personalized course recommendations, improving student graduation rates...
+Developed an AI-driven recommendation system, leveraging course grade data and historical student records, to tackle uninformed course choices and improve graduation rates.
+Personalized course recommendations were generated, enhancing efficiency, and aligning with each student's goals.
+	Incorporating two data frames, GRADPATH AI applies classification Machine Learning techniques to forecast student letter grades, a categorical variable, through predictive modeling.
+Approach involves presenting input data to a machine learning model to determine corresponding categories, defining a key aspect of classification machine learning.
+Ill provide a youtube video link of this project right here: [GradPath AI](https://www.youtube.com/watch?v=6CZVAXxrdJU&t=3s)

 ![GradPath Overview](GitHubPageImages/GradPath_HighLevel_Overview.png)

+---

 <p align="right">(<a href="#readme-top">back to top</a>)</p>